 Today’s youth are the first generation in history whose primary issues are emotional.
 As such they have little understanding or support.

-Today’s generation faces an epidemic of stress, anxiety and panic attacks.
+Today’s highly sensitive youngsters face an epidemic of stress, anxiety and panic attacks.
 Sprinkle in rising rates of autism, OCD, eating disorders and self-harm.
 They are dealing with all of this in the face of economic uncertainty, dwindling full time employment, random acts of terrorism and a government that is actively seeking to privatise healthcare.

 Facebook and Twitter are littered with the tears of their inner Dunkirks.
 You will never see their D-Days, their bridges too far, their Battles of the Bulge.
 Their Everests are on the inside.